Josh Bell Player Props: Guardians vs. White Sox

-On Friday, Josh Bell (.390 on-base percentage in past 10 games, 64 points above season-long percentage) and the Cleveland Guardians play the Chicago White Sox, whose starting pitcher will be Touki Toussaint.
-First pitch is at 7:10 PM ET.
+Josh Bell -- with a slugging percentage of .486 in his past 10 games, including two home runs -- will be in action for the Cleveland Guardians against the Chicago White Sox, with Mike Clevinger on the mound, on July 29 at 7:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the White Sox.
+He had a hitless showing in his previous game (0-for-4) against the White Sox.

 Josh Bell Game Info & Props vs. the White Sox